 Life Keeps Changing After Divorce

 People’s lives change more rapidly than ever.
-Long-term unemployment, remarriage, a job that requires you to move to another city or state, or any number of other factors can make an initial court orders in a divorce unrealistic.
+Long-term unemployment, remarriage, a job that requires you to move to another city or state, or any number of other factors can make an initial court order in a divorce unrealistic.

 Modifications To Existing Orders